Glossary H-J

 A jury trial is a trial presentation to 6 or 12 members of the community who sit in judgment of your case and determine if the State can prove beyond a reasonable doubt that you committed the crime.

-Misdemeanors and class D felonies require 6 person juries, and more serious felonies require 12 person juries.
+Misdemeanors and Level 6 felonies require 6 person juries, and more serious felonies require 12 person juries.
 Each lawyer may challenge 5 jurors if the panel is for 6 jurors, and 10 jurors if the panel is for 12 jurors during the voir dire selection process.

 At Shapiro & Lozano, we believe that a jury trial offers a defendant the best chance to win his case.
 A trial to a judge, who must face the political pressure of re-election and who can be calloused or indifferent to presentations of reasonable doubt, is far less productive than a trial to a jury in nearly all circumstances.
 In fact, we lawyers joke that trials to the judge, called bench trials are really just slow guilty pleas!